slitvinov/gitlog/README.md

 q2(z) = -p*z - (p + 2)/2
 </pre>

-Slopes are connected and intersects are fixed by normalization.
+The slopes are connected and the intersects are fixed by normalization.
 VAE maximizes _evidence lower bound_ to find parameters `p` and `t` which is a conditional expectation of log-likelihoods minus KL-divergence of conditional with prior.
-I choose uniform prior for both coins:
+I choose uniform prior:

 <pre>
 L1 = i(q1(z)*log(H*T)) + i(q2(z)*log(T*T))